authapon/moocrypt/README.md

 # moocrypt
 Encryption and Decryption all file in folder

-*This project is made for personal used, you may take it by your own risk*
+*This project is developed for personal used - you can use it by your own risk and purpose !!!*

 **Example Usage: **